 Western Cape Province Blueberry Coconut Pudding

-About 25% of blueberry production takes place in open fields, while 61% is produced under shade nets and 14% in tunnels.
-The South African blueberry harvest season traditionally starts in September and ends in mid-February.
+About 25% of blueberry production occurs in open fields, while 61% is produced under shade nets and 14% in tunnels.
+The South African blueberry harvest season traditionally starts in September and ends mid-February.

-There are three varieties of blueberries grown in South Africa; Northern Highbush, Southern Highbush and Rabbiteye.
+Three varieties of blueberries are grown in South Africa; Northern Highbush, Southern Highbush, and Rabbiteye.
 Blueberry plants take up to 2 to 3 years to start producing fruits of export quality.
 About 50 percent of blueberry orchards in South Africa are between 0 to 2 years old, and 19 percent are 3 years old.

-Many blueberries are sold in local retail supermarkets such as Woolworths, Checkers and Pick n Pay.
-Blueberries bruise easily, and are an exotic fruit and perceived as very expensive to the majority of consumers in South Africa.
-Getting started is extremely expensive and it is hard to get hold of plant material if you are not connected with one of the big three producers.
+Many blueberries are sold in local retail supermarkets such as Woolworths, Checkers, and Pick n Pay.
+Blueberries bruise easily, are an exotic fruit, and are perceived as very expensive by most consumers in South Africa.
+Getting started is extremely expensive, and getting hold of plant material is hard if you are not connected with one of the big three producers.

 Let's make a simple recipe for Blueberry Coconut Pudding and not waste any precious blueberries.